 Diversity and inclusion

 The city of Oslo wants to emphasize that we support our inhabitants regardless of gender, sexual orientation, ethnicity or religion.
-You should be able to feel safe to talk to health personnel, police, and the government officials about your sexual orientation or gender identity.
+You should be able to feel safe to talk to health personnel, police, and government officials about your sexual orientation or gender identity.
 Although discrimination is illegal in Norway it may still occur.

 The City of Oslo launched an action plan Proud and Free (only in Norwegian) to increase the recognition of gender and sexuality diversity in Oslo’s population, create greater security for sexual minorities, ensure equal services for all and promote an inclusive working environment.
 Diversity and inclusion is anchored in the municipality's action plans.
 Visibility and celebrating Oslo Pride is one of the strategies in the plan.